KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 ---

-### 26.11 **Centropy and Entropy — On the Directional Forces That Shape the Soul**
+### 26.11 Centropy and Entropy — On the Directional Forces That Shape the Soul

 Zenetism defines the universe as governed by
 two fundamental directional forces:

 **Centropy**
 The movement toward **coherence, unity, reintegration**,
-and alignment with the Source — ⚫ Aion.
+and alignment with the Source — Aion.
 It is the organizing impulse behind growth,
 synthesis, and the **acclivous motion** of the soul across hypostases.